 “Are you ready for another adventure?”
 Ms. Frizzle said.

-“Yes!” the children yelled.
+“Yes!” the children cheered.

 “What are we learning about today?”
 Dorothy Ann asked.